philanderson888/course-notes/course notes/Git and GitHub.md

     # git log with branching
     git log --graph

+### git reflog

+    ### git reflog

+    git reflog # display a list of commits with indexes.

-### git reset
+### git reset —soft

-Undo changes
+Undo changes and reset the state of the disk back to a given commit point

     git reset --soft  305bf485c68361d3a0ec97192998ea81a6673fbc

-Don't use this - git reset --hard as it will actually remove all files and there is hardly ever a need to do this
+### git reset —hard

+Use this with extreme care as it wipes the files from your hard drive and they become irrecoverable

+    # reset files on your hard disk back to your last commit point
+    git reset HEAD --hard

     # resets the files on disk to the state registered by this snapshot
     git reset --hard  305bf485c68361d3a0ec97192998ea81a6673fbc